Tris-ares/2DOF_5R/README.md

 #Software :
 * The font of all 26 latin letters, uppercase, as well as the 10 digits have been re-created using only lines, ellipses and circles.
 The position of the end effector has been mapped for all these fonts : it starts at coordinates (x0,y0), moves to the starting point of the character considered with its tip up, draws the letter with its tip in contact with the paper/white board using the coordinates of the interpolation points converted into angles for the servos ( and occasionally lift its tip to draw the letter in multiple times ) then goes back to (x0,y0).
 This is done in MATLAB ( with plot, see : video_1.m or this [youtube video](https://youtu.be/wZhavkFW-YY) ) and with Python ( no plot yet ).
-* A size factor may be added.
-As of today characters are contained in a 10*20 mm rectangle centered on (x0,y0).
+* ~~A size factor may be added.
+As of today characters are contained in a 10*20 mm rectangle centered on (x0,y0).~~ Size factor added and tested on all characters so far and will be implemented for future characters
+* Characters added : all 26 latin alphabet lettres lowercase, and typographical characters : ,.:!?()[]#=@&/\_-  ( forgot to do the "+" sign ).

 #Hardware :
 * The mechanical parts will be produced if I can find a 3D printer.
 Those parts have been quickly modelised using SolidWorks to give an overview of a possible mechanical implementation.
 Pictures can be found [here](http://imgur.com/a/QoGaD).
 * As of today, there is no mechanism to lift the tip of the end effector.
+Two possible solutions have been found though.
 * The electronic parts have not been given much thought.
 It will most likely start with a python script prompting a user to write words then send the servo angles over UART to an Arduino, then a MSP430 will be considered to replace the arduino.

 #What's next :
 * Determine relevant dimensions of the mechanical parts to allow the writing of multiple words.
-* Test size factor.
+* Add "+" character.
+* Modelise at least one solution to lift the tip of the end effector.
+* Learn about twitter bots ?
+* HMI functions to implement in Python.